alelodato/sneakers-vault/README.md

 ## Navigation

-- Responsive navbar with burger menu
+- Responsive navbar with icons redirecting to shop, wishlist and cart pages, and also featuring a searchbar.
-- Links to Shop, Cart, and Language Switcher
+- Links shop page filtered with men,women,kids,trending,discounted and new items.Also link redirecting from the homepage to the contact page.
 - Multilingual (EN, IT, ES, FR, DE) via `react-i18next`

 ## Homepage

-- Featured product rotator
+- Hero section with header, background image and buttons redirecting to shop page filtered with men,women and kids products `/shop?tag=...`;
+- Responsive products layout;
-- Sections for Hot, Sale, and New products
+- Sections for Hot, Sale, and New products with a Featured product rotator, switching products with a set time interval;
-- Category buttons redirect to `/shop?tag=...`
+- Contact link redirecting to contact page;
-- Smooth scroll and animations
+- Language switch at the bottom of the page.

 ## Shop Page

-- Grid of all products
+- Grid of all products;
-- Dynamic filters by brand, color, size, and tag
+- Dynamic filters by brand, color, size, and tag;
-- Search bar
-- Responsive layout
+- Responsive products layout;
-- All filters update in real time
+- All filters update in real time.

 ## Product Detail

-- Product image with hover swap
+- Product image;
-- Title, description, price, and discount
+- Title, description, price, and discount if applied;
-- Selectable sizes (if available)
+- Selectable sizes (if available);
-- Add to cart with instant feedback
+- Add to cart with instant feedback;
-- Wishlist toggle icon
+- Wishlist toggle icon.

 ## Cart

-- List of products with quantity selectors
+- List of products with quantity selector;
-- Dynamic price updates and total
+- Dynamic price updates and total;
-- Remove items or clear entire cart
+- Remove items or clear entire cart;
-- Choose size and see it reflected in cart
+- Choose size and see it reflected in cart;
-- Responsive layout with mobile optimization
+- Responsive layout with mobile optimization.

 ## Checkout

-- Stripe Checkout integration via `createCheckoutSession`
+- Stripe Checkout integration via `createCheckoutSession`;
-- Toggle delivery or pickup before payment
+- Toggle delivery option and time slot before payment;
-- Secure and simple Stripe-hosted payment flow
+- Secure and simple Stripe-hosted payment flow.

 ## Success / Cancel Pages

-- `/success` confirms the order and thanks the user
+- `/success` confirms the order and thanks the user;
-- `/cancel` lets user retry if payment fails or is cancelled
+- `/cancel` lets user retry if payment fails or is cancelled.

 ## Contact Page

-- Responsive contact form with Name, Email, and Message
+- Responsive contact form with Name, Email, and Message;
-- Styled for desktop and mobile
+- Styled for desktop and mobile;
-- Built with semantic accessibility in mind
+- Other contacts and social icons at the bottom of the page.

 ## 404 Page

-- Custom “Page Not Found” page
+- Custom “Page Not Found” page;
-- Styled message and navigation link back to Home
+- Styled message and navigation link back to Home.

 ---